ZengineHQ/zn-backend-http/README.md

 	// do something with `record`
 });

-// Update an existing record
+// Update an existing record.
-// data should be a single object
+// data should be a single object.
 // options should be a single object and can include specific headers and a specific amount of retry attempts.
 // delay should be provided in milliseconds.
 // options and delay are optional.